Colorado Marijuana Possession Laws

 • A first-time marijuana possession offender under 21 years will be charged with a minor-in-possession charge.
 A first-time MIP conviction is punishable with a $100 fine, a surcharge of $25, and a drug education class.
 First-time minor-in-possession conviction records are automatically sealed in Colorado.

-Colorado passed HB 19-1263 in 2020 to reduce marijuana possession from drug felony to drug misdemeanor.
+Colorado passed HB 19-1263 in 2020 to downgrade the severity of marijuana possession from drug felony to drug misdemeanor.
 Possession of marijuana can only be charged as a drug misdemeanor with different sentencing options and limited incarceration regardless of the quantity.
 Per HB 19-1263, marijuana possession penalties are lesser than other drug possession penalties.

 Where to Buy Legal Weed in Colorado